metonym/template-posthtml-plugin/README.md

 > Template for developing and publishing PostHTML plugins.

-Inspired by the [`posthtml-plugin-boilerplate`](https://github.com/posthtml/posthtml-plugin-boilerplate), this template provides a boilerplate to build [PostHTML](https://github.com/posthtml) plugins with TypeScript.
+Inspired by the [posthtml-plugin-boilerplate](https://github.com/posthtml/posthtml-plugin-boilerplate), this template is used to develop and build [PostHTML](https://github.com/posthtml) plugins with TypeScript.

 Rudimentary typings for PostHTML are included in [`src/types/posthtml.d.ts`](src/types/posthtml.d.ts).